 Number of visitors

-Who will facilitate the event/project (if applicable)? ie who are the practitioners/trainers or where will you source suitably qualified people to deliver aspects of your project?
+Who will facilitate the event/project (if applicable)? i.e. who are the practitioners/trainers or where will you source suitably qualified people to deliver aspects of your project?

 How will you showcase your project outputs?

-Q2 - Think carefully about the objectives of your project.
-What is its purpose and how will it achieve this?
+Q2 - What are the objectives of your project i.e. what are you trying to achieve?

 Q3 - How will your project help to achieve one or more of the aims from the council’s Culture, Arts and Heritage Strategy?
 Please read pages 3 & 4 of the guidance notes and carefully consider how your project links in with the Causeway Coast and Glens Borough Council Culture, Arts and Heritage strategic aims.
 Please note, it is not necessary to meet all of the aims.
 It is more important to have a good quality project that meets one of them.

-Q4 – It is imperative that projects funded from the council Culture, Arts and Heritage Grant Scheme are managed and delivered by groups who have the ability to do this effectively and professionally.
-Please list the name, skills and experience of the individuals and their role in managing and delivering the project.
+Q4 – It is imperative that projects funded from the council Culture, Arts and Heritage Grant Scheme are managed and delivered by groups and facilitators who have the ability to do this effectively and professionally.
+Please list the name, skills and experience of your group and their role in managing and delivering the project effectively.
+Please also list project facilitators where known.
 If you feel that your group requires further support to meet this requirement, please contact officers within the Cultural Services Unit (see page 3 of these guidelines) to establish what help is available.

 Q5 – Please explain why this project is needed?
 How do you know this?
 Think about previous work and / or the discussions/surveys/community feedback etc. that have led you to establish that there is a need for this Culture, Arts and Heritage project.